ByX0000/ByX0000/README.md

 </div>

 This work is only possible because others fought for the idea that **knowledge should be free**.
-Every line of code I write, every project I coordinate, every student I guide toward international competitions — all of it traces back to people who believed that information shouldn't be locked behind walls.
+Every line of code I write, every project I coordinate, every student I guide toward international competitions traces back to people who believed information shouldn't be locked behind walls.

 <table>
 <tr>